-Enough like regular sloppy joes to recognize it is a “joe”, but this homemade sloppy joe recipe adds garam masala, paprika and whole cumin seeds in an incredible sauce featuring a trinity of garlic, fresh ginger and serrano peppers.
-This is really something different, epecially since Bombay Sloppy Joes finish off with toasted pistachios and plumped up raisins tossed in before serving.
+Enough like regular Sloppy Joes to recognize it is a “Joe”, but this homemade, unique recipe adds garam masala, paprika and whole cumin seeds in an incredible sauce featuring a trinity of garlic, fresh ginger and Serrano peppers.
+This is really something different, especially since Bombay Sloppy Joes finish off with toasted pistachios and plumped up raisins tossed in before serving.

 The recipe will give you step-by-step instructions, but I want to share pictures of some of the steps so you can see how incredible these flavors are going to taste:

 The combination of fresh garlic, ginger and a half of a Serrano chili pepper creates a warm base for the sauce, especially with the addition of the garam masala and paprika.
 And the plumped raisins and toasted pistachios add delicious texture and sweetness that take this recipe to the next level.

 Garam Masala- With hints of cinnamon, cloves, and peppercorns, Garam Masala is a seasoning that can be used in any type of Sloppy Joe for that classic flavor.